debadridtt/COVID-19-Analysis/README.md

 vi) Earlier declaration of lockdown compared to other countries

-v) 56 districts in India did not report any new cases in last 2 weeks as per the Indian Govt.
+vii) 56 districts in India did not report any new cases in last 2 weeks as per the Indian Govt.
 Faster corona free states like Goa helped me understand that the spread in India is dependant on top 15-20 states, especially the ones having metro city

 For better explanation please refer to the notebook provided

 Data Sources:

 For India: http://covid19india.org

 For Rest of World: https://www.kaggle.com/duttadebadri/covid19-testing-rate-all-countries, https://www.kaggle.com/duttadebadri/covid19-india-complete-data, https://www.kaggle.com/sudalairajkumar/covid19-in-india, etc.

 Tried to do the modeling for three different scenarios: